Some remarks on invariants: Invariants of the 6-dimensional module (symmetric rank-5 tensor) of

 \section{Invariants of the 6-dimensional module (symmetric rank-5 tensor) of $\sl(2)$}

-A 6-dimensional module of $A_1=sl(2)$ of weight (5) can be associated with a totally symmetric rank-5 tensor $T_{\alpha_1\alpha_2\alpha_3\alpha_4\alpha_5}$, where $\alpha_i=1,2$, and the indices are raised, lowered and contracted with the antisymmetric $sl(2)$-invariant matrices $\varepsilon^{\alpha\beta}$ and $\varepsilon_{\alpha\beta}$ ($\varepsilon^{\alpha\gamma}\varepsilon_{\gamma\beta}=\delta^\alpha_\beta$, $\varepsilon_{12}=1$).
+A 6-dimensional module of $A_1=\sl(2)$ of weight (5) can be associated with a totally symmetric rank-5 tensor $T_{\alpha_1\alpha_2\alpha_3\alpha_4\alpha_5}$, where $\alpha_i=1,2$, and the indices are raised, lowered and contracted with the antisymmetric $sl(2)$-invariant matrices $\varepsilon^{\alpha\beta}$ and $\varepsilon_{\alpha\beta}$ ($\varepsilon^{\alpha\gamma}\varepsilon_{\gamma\beta}=\delta^\alpha_\beta$, $\varepsilon_{12}=1$).
 We are interested in an explicit form of the independent invariants which one gets by contracting (symmetric) products of $n$ copies of this tensor.
 As we showed in Section \ref{sl2} independent invariants appear at orders $n=4$, 8, 12 and 18 with one invariant at each order, and at $n=36$ there appears an identity between these four invariants.
 So that the total number of independent invariants is 3.

-To find an explicit form of these invariants let us individualize independent tensors in the contraction of different number of indices in the product of two tensors $T_{(6)}$.
-They correspond to the decomposition of the symmetric product of $((5)\times (5))_{sym}=(2)+(6)+(10)=dim\,21$.
+To find an explicit form of these invariants let us individualize independent tensors in the contraction of different number of indices in the product of two tensors $T_{(5)}$.\footnote{In the Appendices A and B the subscripts of tensors like $T_{(5)}$, $M_{(2)}$, $N_{(6)}$ etc. indicate the number of symmetric indices, which coincides with the weight of the corresponding $\sl(2)$ module.} They correspond to the decomposition of the symmetric product $\big((5)\times (5)\big)_{sym}=(2)+(6)+(10)$ whose dimension is 21.

 The contraction of all five indices obviously gives zero.
 The contraction of four indices produces a symmetric matrix (the module of weight (2)) \be M_{\alpha\beta}=T_{\alpha\gamma_1\gamma_2\gamma_3\gamma_4}T_{\beta}{}^{\gamma_1\gamma_2\gamma_3\gamma_4}\,. \ee The contraction of three indices is not an independent tensor.
 It is expressed in terms of the components of the matrix $M$ as follows \be T_{\alpha_1\alpha_2\gamma_1\gamma_2\gamma_3}T^{\beta_1\beta_2\gamma_1\gamma_2\gamma_3}=\delta^{(\beta_1}_{(\alpha_1}M_{\alpha_2)}{}^{\beta_2)}\,, \ee where the round brackets denote the symmetrization of $k$ indices with weight $\frac 1{k!}$\,.